 "How many students do you have?"

 The SDSBVI serves approximately 200 students each year.
 The Outreach Vision Consultants and Transition Specialist work with students who are enrolled in local public and parochial schools.
-Students are served on campus when their educational needs can't be appropriately met in the local school district.
+Consultants also work with families of preschool children and those served in the Birth to Three Early Intervention Program.
+Students are served on campus when their educational needs cannot be appropriately met in the local school district.
 Many of these students come for short-term placements to learn specific skills.

 Students also come to the campus for evaluations by our team of specialists trained in visual impairment.
 These evaluations are done by our staff at no cost to local school districts or families.
-The evaluations usually last three days and provide information which helps plan the student's educational program.
-The primary emphasis is determining the impact of the child's vision loss and making educational recommendations.
-Each evaluation begins with a current eye evaluation done by a medical eye care specialist and then our Low Vision Specialist helps to determine appropriate classroom accommodations.
+The evaluations usually last 1-3 days and provide information which helps plan the student's educational program.
+The primary emphasis is determining the impact of the child’s vision loss and making educational recommendations.
+Each evaluation begins with a current eye evaluation done by a medical eye care specialist and then our Low Vision Specialist and the team recommend appropriate classroom accommodations.

 "How many teachers and staff do you have at the school?"